snipe/snipe-it/README.md

 __This is web-based software__.
 This means there there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
 It runs on any Mac OSX, flavor of Linux, as well as Windows.

 -----
-## Requirements
+### Requirements

 - PHP 5.4 or later
 - MCrypt PHP Extension
 - Fileinfo Extension
+- php-pdo
+- php-mysql
+- php-mbstring
+- MySQL or MariaDB

-And _one_ of the following image libraries (for QR codes, asset model image and user avatar image uploads).
+And one of the following image libraries (for QR codes, asset model image and user avatar image uploads).

 - GD Library (>=2.0) … or …
 - Imagick PHP extension (>=6.3.8)

 -----
 ### Bug Reports & Feature Requests